Moving house can be a stressful ordeal.

 Much of this will depend on your circumstance.
 If you’re moving from a large, family home with multiple residents then it’s likely that you’ll need to hire professionals to help with this.
 If you’re moving from a small, one bed furnished flat, you may be able to do this with the assistance of friends and family.

 When looking for a removal company, you should explore a few different options.
 Search online for well-rated removal companies, checking Google and Trustpilot ratings to ensure that you’re using a reputable company.
 Once you’ve gathered quotes, make a decision on who to go with and ensure that you’re booked in well in advance.
+You can also use a removals comparison site, such as Get a Mover, to help find the best prices for removals in your area.

 If you’re confident you can move yourself, think about whether you’ll need a hand.
 Ask friends and family to see if you can reel in an extra pair of hands (or two).
 Consider how you’ll transport your possessions - you could drive yourself if you own a car, or you could look to hire a small van if you don’t have your own vehicle.